maxrdz/Memories/README.md

 Copyright &copy; 2024 Max Rodriguez

-Gallery is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version.
+Album is distributed under the terms of the GNU General Public License, either version 3.0 or, at your option, any later version.
 You can read the full license in the [COPYING](./COPYING) file.